Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Training

 \subsection{Architecture}

 \textbf{Encoder:} is composed of two 2D convolutional layers with 4x4 kernels, stride 2 and padding of 1.
 Additionally, we have 2 residual blocks each with two 2D convolutional layers with stride 1 and padding of 1.
 The first layer has a kernel of 3x3 and the second layer of 1x1.
 ReLU is used as activation function throughout the network; BatchNorm is used between each layer; and 64 channels on every convolutional layer.
 We project the resulting maps into a flatten vector of size 32 using a linear layer with ReLU activation function. \\\\ \textbf{Decoder:} this module is composed of six 2D transposed convolutional layers all having 4x4 kernels, stride 2 and padding of 1.
 Each layer uses ReLU as activation function but the output layer which uses Tanh activation.
 Every layer uses 64 channels with the exception of the last layer which outputs a 1 channel prediction of the perceived effects.
 Parameters are shared among the controlled and normal branch decoders. \\\\ \textbf{Controlled and normal modules:} both modules are composed of three linear layers with 32 hidden units, each with a ReLU as activation function.
-The input to the controlled branch are the encoded observation and an embedding of size 8 of the chosen action.
+The input to the controlled branch are the encoded observation and an embedding of size 8 of the chosen action. \\\\ \textbf{PPO Agent:} uses an encoder consisting of 3 convolutional layers with (channels, padding, strides) equal to (32, 8, 4), (64, 4, 2), (64, 3, 1) respectively.
+The encoder is followed by two linear layers of sizes 512 and number of actions respectively, to transform the feature map to the environment's number of actions.